a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 	2. Steps:
 		1. Serial request latency should be optimized (making use of resources efficiently)
 		2. Vertical scaling (for better bandwidth)
-			1. Memory - increase memory
+			1. Memory - increase memory (and bus speed to access)
 			2. Disk
 				1. Better disk
 					1. RAID - Redundant Array of Independent Disks